 Born and brought up in Mumbai, Gautam faced one challenge after another fairly early in life.
 He remarks, “As a result I grew up before my time.”
 Having to cope with the loss of his father at the young age of 14 gave rise to questions related with death, insecurity and survival, which would affect most children faced with a similar loss.

-Gautam’s fondest memories are of the times spent with his parents on weekend trips to the shrine of Sai Baba at Shirdi, and on annual holidays when the family went to Kashmir.
-His father had built a prospering advertising business, which after his father’s demise, had continued to grow and progress under the watchful eye of his mother.
+Gautam’s fondest memories are of the times spent with his parents on weekend trips to the shrine of the renowned Master Sai Baba at Shirdi, and on annual holidays when the family went to Kashmir.
+His father had built a prospering advertising agency which, after his father’s demise, had gotten into a series of bad debts and other challenges.
 Gautam started attending office while he was still in college and, three years later, took over the reins of the business.

 Running the business and dealing with a staff of thirty who were all much older than him, taught him about building relationships with people – whether they were CEOs of multi-national corporations, suppliers, or his colleagues at work.
-Gradually, he was able to bring the company out of the red – bad debts that had been incurred over the years – and back into the black.
+Gradually, he was able to bring the company out of the red – and back into the black.

-At the turn of the millennium, Gautam’s inherent but latent spiritual inclination surfaced through a series of synchronistic events.
+At the turn of the millennium (December 1999), Gautam’s inherent but latent spiritual inclination surfaced through a series of synchronistic events.
 Following his mother’s example, he started attending a course in Brahma Vidya (Knowledge of Brahman) based on a system of ancient Tibetan breathing exercises.
 This course was conducted by his mother’s guru, Justice Dudhat of the High Court of Mumbai.

-As a single parent, Santosh now played the role of both mother and father during Gautam’s as well as his sisters’ growing up years.
+As a single parent, Santosh played the role of both mother and father during Gautam’s as well as his sisters’ growing up years.
 This role took on another dimension after her spiritual awakening, when aspirants started visiting her for guidance on the path of Kundalini and meditation.
-By now, he was closely working with her on other books that were to follow as well as witnessing, at close quarters, her interactions with aspirants.
+By now, Gautam was closely working with her on other books that were to follow as well as witnessing, at close quarters, her interactions with aspirants.
 He imbibed a lot by just being in her presence.
 He is often asked what it is like to live under the same roof with a personality such as his mother.
-His sister Shibani sums it up by saying, “Never once did our mother utter the word ‘No’ to us.”
+His sister Shibani sums it up by saying, “Never once did our mother utter the words ‘don’t do this’ or ‘do this’, or even the word ‘No’ to us, and she has been an oceanic presence of calm and equanimity.”

-Around this time, Gautam met Eckhart Tolle, the best-selling spiritual author of The Power of Now in Hong Kong, while holidaying with his sister Nikki who worked there at the time.
+In November 1999, Gautam met Eckhart Tolle, the best-selling spiritual author of The Power of Now, in Hong Kong, while holidaying with his sister Nikki who worked there at the time.
 He had several interactions with this spiritual teacher over the next few years, courtesy Nikki and her friends’ proximity to Eckhart, which led to his publishing company bringing out the Indian edition of The Power of Now.
 Eckhart had said that publishing would be the start of ‘an adventure’ for Gautam, and so it turned out to be.
 He remembers the day when he told Eckhart that his interest in the advertising profession seemed to be waning, at which Eckhart uttered, “Thank God!”

-It was at Nikki’s urging that he met the Advaita sage, Ramesh Balsekar.
+It was at Nikki’s urging that Gautam met the Advaita sage, Ramesh Balsekar, in February 2000.
 Some of her friends were flying down from a distant country just to meet this modern sage who lived a mere 20-minute drive away from Gautam’s home.
 Having no conscious interest in the subject, he tagged along one Sunday morning to Ramesh’s residence in Mumbai.
 On his next visit when Ramesh saw him, he asked Gautam: “Isn’t this the second consecutive Sunday you have come?
 Be careful young man… this will become your Sunday church!”
 Little then did he know that he would keep visiting Ramesh over the next nine years to attend his satsangs.

 Ramesh’s teaching was a validation of Gautam’s life experiences.
 It became evident that Ramesh was more than a friend, philosopher, father-figure and mentor – he was the Guru he had been unconsciously seeking.
 Sitting with Ramesh, Gautam says he got answers ‘to questions he never asked’.
 This was reflected in Ramesh’s words (from the Foreword to Gautam’s second book The Buddha’s Sword, based on Ramesh’s teaching): “During the early years when Gautam visited me every Sunday morning, I noticed the keen interest he showed in the subject and I soon came to the conclusion that ‘awakening’ had taken place, and that he was on his way to ‘deliverance’ – awakening functioning in daily living.”